 ...and so much more.

-It is expected that you know the basics of the Linux command line (creating directories, copying files, etc).
-Also, a very basic knowledge of programming (variables, loops, conditionals, functions) and object-oriented principles will help you get the most out of this course.
+This course targets beginner programmers, but it is expected that you know the basics of the Linux command-line (creating directories, copying files, etc).
+Also, a very basic knowledge of programming concepts (variables, loops, conditionals, functions, OOP) will help you get the most out of this course.

 You will be able to use the code developed in this course in Linux, macOS, and Windows.
-But, be aware that the lecturer does not use any IDE in this course and we will build our project using just GCC and Makefile directly via the Linux command line.
+But, be aware that the instructor does not use any IDE in this course, and we will build our project using the GCC compiler directly via the Linux command line.

 Join us, and learn the fundamentals of game architecture by creating a basic 2D game engine... from scratch!